 - Simplify – Do you really need the elaborate recipe, outfit, décor, etc.?
 Or can you release some expectations and therefore manage your holiday stress level better?
 Jen Hatmaker, one of my favorite authors, posted yesterday about the gorgeous green bean casserole she almost got suckered into making, until she remembered that her whole family would riot if if she didn’t serve the classic canned cream soup version with crunchy onions on top.
 Sometimes the simplest path really is the best.
 (Except for my mother’s stuffing… sorry, mom.
 We truly value the three entire days you spend making it and your sons in law will fight each other for the last bite.)

 - You do you – Although it’s not characteristic of our particular families to engage in divisive political/religious conversations, it’s never beyond the realm of possibility that a sticky topic could come up.
 We’re all nuts just like the rest of you too.
 So if you have some off-limits conversation topics, practice saying clearly with confidence: “Not today.”
 Stick to your guns.
 Nobody can force you to engage or respond to a conversation that is unkind, divisive, inflammatory, or disrespectful.
 If all else fails, literally walk away.
 You aren’t ruining anything.
 So don’t accept that accusation if it starts flying your way.
 If anyone’s ruining anything, they are, by disregarding and disrespecting a very clear self-respecting boundary you set.
+You can also opt for these smoking accessories online because it promotes relaxation against stressful situations.

 - Bring a game to play – Idle time is the birthplace of tricky conversations.
 Keep the entertainment going.
 Our favorites are Pit (a fast and funny yell-it-out card trading game from my childhood!!!), Spoons, Spades, Balderdash, Scrabble, Pokeno, Avocado Smash, or good old-fashioned War.